Did you know the title including the symbol reads The Square Root of the Square Root of Summer?

-Unfortunately authors don't get near enough copies to do that!
+Nope.
 If you're a blogger and want to review books, get in touch with the publicity departments at publishers and sign up for NetGalley and Edelweiss.
 For books that are already published, you'll need to buy your own copy or get it from your local libary.
 Please don’t ask authors for free copies!

 Can you send me a signed copy?

-Will you be visiting my city when you go on tour?
+Will you be visiting my city on tour?